Family-Based Green Cards

 B. Preference Immigrants

 The following categories of immigrants can also obtain Green Cards but they must first get a “priority date” and then wait for their turn before their application is processed.
-The waiting period differs depending on which preference the beneficiary is in, and which country he comes from.
+The waiting period differs depending on which preference the beneficiary is in, and which country they come from.
 Those from Mexico, China, India and the Philippines have longer waiting periods.
 Exact dates can be obtained by referring to the Visa Bulletin.

-Unmarried sons and daughters of US citizens (age 21 or over);
+Unmarried sons and daughters of U.S. citizens (age 21 or over);

 a.
 Spouses and minor children of Permanent Residents;